ronaldseoh/cs276/week03/iir_chapter03_notes.md

     - We first rotate as if the letters between the two wildcards don't exist: (ex. `fi*mo*er -> er$fi*`)
     - Then we go through all the matched vocabularies to see if they contain the crossed out letter sequences.
 - Dictionaries for permuterm indexes would be really large, in order to store all different rotations of each terms

+### 3.2.2 k-gram indexes for wildcard queries

+- A `k`-gram is a sequence of `k` characters.
+    (Example: `$ca, cas, ast, stl, tle, le%` are all 3-grams occuring in `castle`.
+Note that `$` is still a character!)
+- `re*ve` turns into Boolean queries of `$re` and `ve$`.
+We look these up in the 3-gram index and get a list of matching terms.
+This list is a *conjunction* of the two 3-grams.
+- We then do a post-filtering step to find the terms that actually match the original query.